Breast milk storage: Do's and don'ts

-Also, don't heat a frozen bottle in the microwave or very quickly on the stove.
+Don't heat a frozen bottle in the microwave or very quickly on the stove.
 Some parts of the milk might be too hot, and others cold.
-Some research suggests that rapid heating can affect the milk's antibodies.
+Also, some research suggests that rapid heating can affect the milk's antibodies.

-While further research is needed on whether previously frozen milk that's been thawed can be frozen again and safely used, many experts recommend discarding thawed milk that isn't used within 24 hours.
+More research is needed on whether previously frozen milk that's been thawed can be frozen again and safely used.
+However, many experts recommend discarding thawed milk that isn't used within 24 hours.

 Does thawed breast milk smell or look different from fresh breast milk?

-The color of your breast milk might vary, depending on your diet.
+The color of your breast milk might vary slightly depending on your diet.
 Also, thawed breast milk might seem to have a different odor or consistency than freshly expressed milk.
 It's still safe to feed to your baby.
-If your baby refuses the thawed milk, it might help to shorten the storage time.
+If your baby refuses the thawed milk, shortening the storage time might help.